nicinabox/superslides/README.md

 ## Options

-Currently, Superslides has a few configurable options: auto play with a delay, slide transition speed, and slide easing ([jQueryUI](http://jqueryui.com/) or the [jQuery easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/) required).

-Listed as `option: default_value`
+There are a few configurable options (these are the defaults):

     delay: 5000
     play: false